hanakysela/Getting-and-Cleaning-Data/README.md

 	- -mean to Mean
 	- -std to StdDev

 5. Melts the data by Subject's ID and the Activity in order to get the average value for each varible "separated" by Subject's ID and the activity they were performing.
-Finally it writes the data to a tidy dataset called final.txt.
+Finally it writes the data to a tidy dataset called ```final.txt```.